kgryguc/etr_test/module2/06_cs_tundra_grasslands_test.md

 We now have all the data we need to proceed.
-We will start with classifying single scenes, then multitemporal classification and end with best features selection.
+We will start with classifying single scenes, then multitemporal classification and end with best features selected.
+Each classification will be performed using the Support Vector Machine algorithm and radial as the kernel function, which was preceded by tuning its parameters (see below).

 ### Classification scenario 1: single scene

-We will start single scene classification process with extracting only Sentinel-2 bands values from the single scene.
-In case of the earliest acquired image (31 May) These will be the first 10 columns of the *pixel_reference* data frame, as well two last columns including class names and polygon indices.
+We will start the single scene classification process with extracting only Sentinel-2 bands values from the single scene.
+In case of the earliest acquired image (31 May) these will be the first 10 columns of the *pixel_reference* data frame, as well two last columns including class names and polygon indices.

 ``` r
 pixel_reference <- pixel_reference[c(1:10, 41,42)]